sjsu-library/unionist/_items/unionist--text-0044.md

 subject: Canterbury Female Academy; Black Law
 type: Text
-category: Unionist full issue 1833-08-08 article.type:
+category: Unionist full issue 1833-08-08
+articleType:
 volume: '1'
 issue: '2'
-transcription: "“She was in her own house, and as we suppose in her native State, using her own<br>property, talents and time for the noblest purposes, according to the sentiments<br>of President Dwight, which we lately published in this paper.
+transcription: "“She was in her own house, and as we suppose in her native State, using her own <br>property, talents and time for the noblest purposes, according to the sentiments <br>of President Dwight, which we lately published in this paper.
-  For this christian<br>and noble employment, she is taken by the violent hand of persecution and<br>confined in a prison.
-What were the complaints and censures against Georgia, for<br>similar conduct towards the imprisoned missionaries?
-Is such conduct in<br>New-England, in Connecticut, less sinful, shameful, unjust and cruel?
-Whose<br>life, liberty and pursuit of happiness are safe, if a christian lady is exposed<br>to imprisonment for obedience to the dictates of her conscience and the evident<br>requirements of piety, patriotism and philanthropy?”"
+  For this christian <br>and noble employment, she is taken by the violent hand of persecution and <br>confined in a prison.
+What were the complaints and censures against Georgia, for <br>similar conduct towards the imprisoned missionaries?
+Is such conduct in <br>New-England, in Connecticut, less sinful, shameful, unjust and cruel?
+Whose <br>life, liberty and pursuit of happiness are safe, if a christian lady is exposed <br>to imprisonment for obedience to the dictates of her conscience and the evident <br>requirements of piety, patriotism and philanthropy?”"
 scholarlyNotes:
 commentary: The Rhode Island Philanthropist was co-edited by Rev. Thomas Williams, a staunch ally of Prudence Crandall.